 Keeping in mind the religious sites you’ll like be visiting, plan on having some rather conservative, closed-toed shoes.
 Flip flops are for the beach, and just shouldn’t be worn anywhere else.

 Also plan on taking a leisure pair and a dressier pair for evenings (some shoes can double up for both day and evening, which will save you some space and weight in your luggage).
 Then, depending on your interests and plans, add a pair for longer hikes, and something for the beach.

-Finally, consider getting some orthotic shoe insoles to help make your shoes more comfortable, and bring some good quality small bandages and some antibacterial gel like Polysporin, to help with blisters.
+Finally, consider getting some orthotic shoe insoles to help make your shoes more comfortable, and bring some good quality small bandages and some antibacterial gel like Polysporin, if you’re prone to blisters.

 Great Shoes to Wear in Spain for Men: